Discovery: Questions that Bridge a Software Idea to an Actionable Plan

 What are your deployment preferences?

 Does your organization have an existing IT team and a preference for how applications are deployed?
 Is this an intranet-only sort of project?
-We’re partial to AWS, but adapting to other delivery means is just a matter of preparation.
+We’re partial to Amazon Web Services (AWS), but adapting to other delivery means is just a matter of preparation.

 What is your support strategy?